 Perhaps you have heard the saying: "Expectations are premeditated resentments."
-I believe that this slogan, which apparently originated in 12-step programs, contains some useful, practical information for all of us about the psychology of expectations.
-I would like to share that useful information with you.
+I believe this slogan, which apparently originated in 12-step programs, contains some useful, practical information for all of us about the psychology of expectations.
+Its wisdom can be derived by acknowledging two psychological facts:

 Second, human beings have a natural tendency to pin their hopes for happiness on fulfilled expectations.
-There is nothing wrong with this tendency in and of itself, as long as we have good reasons to believe that fulfilling an expectation will make us happy, and we take the necessary steps toward fulfilling those expectations.
-"Good reasons" might include past experience, where we know from experience that certain things make us happy.
+There is nothing wrong with this in and of itself, as long as we have good reasons to believe that fulfilling an expectation will make us happy, and we take the necessary steps toward fulfilling those expectations.
+"Good reasons" might include us knowing from past experience that certain things make us happy.
 For example, I know from experience that my morning cup of coffee will almost inevitably give me a little bit of happiness.
-I therefore expect this experience each morning after I finish my yoga and my breakfast (both of which also reliably give me a bit of happiness, albeit a different kind).
+I, therefore, expect this experience each morning after I finish my yoga and breakfast (both of which also reliably give me a bit of happiness).

 The problem of expectation occurs when we expect something to happen without good reasons for that expectation.
 If I believe that my expectations alone will bring me what I want, I am using magical thinking and setting myself up for disappointment.
 This is really obvious when we are talking about coffee.
 I can't make a cup of coffee just by thinking it into existence; I have to take the necessary steps to make it happen.
 I have to grind the beans, put the coffee and water in my coffee maker, and push the button.
-Not difficult, but I absolutely have to do these things to get my cup of coffee.
-Just expecting my cup of coffee to appear is obviously delusional.
+Just expecting my cup of coffee to appear is delusional.

 This is less obvious is when our expectations involve other people.
 Most of us are sane enough to realize that expecting a cup of coffee to materialize from our thoughts is unrealistic.
-But in contrast, most of us at some point have mistakenly believed that expecting other people to behave the way we want them to will actually make them behave that way.
+Yet many of us at some point have mistakenly believed that expecting other people to behave the way we want will actually make them behave that way.
 One member of a couple might expect the other to make coffee.
-This is all fine and good if the other person is happy to do so.
-But what happens if the other person has no interest in living up to our expectations?
+This is fine and good if the other person is happy to do so.
+But what happens if the other person has no interest in living up to that expectation?
 We feel shocked, morally indignant, and resentful.
 Expectations are premeditated resentments.

-It should be easy to think of examples in your own life where you have felt resentful toward people who have not lived up to your expectations.
+It should be easy to think of examples in your own life where you have felt resentful toward people who did not live up to your expectations.
 It is certainly easy enough to find examples on the Internet.
 For example, Dawn Sinnott writes:

-- Ever ask your teen in the morning to do the dishes and come home from work and they’re not done?
+- Ever ask your teen in the morning to do the dishes and come home from work to find they’re not done?

 - Ever go to drive somewhere, and it takes you twice as long because of construction?